How to Install Debian 12 on VMware Workstation 17

 Conclusion

-As a result, setting up a VM like Debian 12 with VMware on Windows 10 or 11 is simple.
-When you follow the steps I explained correctly, you will be able to adjust the hardware compatibility settings properly.
-For example, the choice of RAM and disk space is essential.
-Additionally, with the correct and robust ISO image file, you can experience Debian OS without needing a physical machine.
+In conclusion, it is easy to install a VM like Debian 12 with VMware on Windows 10 or 11.
+If you follow the stages I shared, you will set up hardware compatibility correctly.
+For example, choosing the right amount of RAM and disk space is essential.
+Also, with the correct ISO image, you can use Debian OS without a physical machine.

-Debian is a very well-established and robust operating system.
-So, many users, including me, like to try it on a virtual machine.
-However, I suggest not to neglect the VMware Tools package.
-Because of that, you need it to get full performance from your VM.
+Debian is a strong and reliable operating system.
+Because of this, many users, including me, like to try it on a virtual machine.
+Thus, never forget to install the VMware Tools package.
+You need it to get the best performance from your VM.

 3 Comments